 The first of these lessons is a quick introduction for all users.
-The other is a comprehensive user guide for teachers.
+The others are detailed guides for teachers.

 Characters with beliefs!
 Places with history!
 Dialogue with intent!
 Narrative Basics lessons teach all these features and more.
 Suitable for Middle Years and up.

 A new series of lessons about elements that take narrative writing from good to great.
 Coming up next: scene and summary!

-Explore how word groups and clause components work in authentic text.
+Explore how word groups and clause components work in authentic texts.
 Suitable for Middle Years and up.

 Em dashes, semi-colons, and other super-useful-once-you-know-them punctuation tools, explored in a Writelike way.
 Suitable for Middle Years and up.